top of page

 Symbolism and quantum mechanics are marked by discrepancies, but they are structurally connected.
 As already mentioned in the previous section, the particles also have a wave character.
 A wave, however, cannot be a material particle, but nevertheless there is a puzzling two-unity.
 Both unite to form contradictory shapes.
 This also corresponds to the reality of consciousness.
 A simple example: the symbol tree as a word is not reality, the tree is separate from the symbol, but nevertheless both are connected in an identification, a mondualism, which skips a gap.

-Dualism prevails in all forms, in the material creation and in our consciousness, it lets us connect the four phenomena in the picture.
-They create the basis of creation and our cognitions in mondualistic forms.
-This connectedness lets us grasp the meaning and significance of creation and consciousness.
-But it also often leads us into great confusion, which spontaneously presented itself in a dream.
+Dualism merges into mondualism and combines the four phenomena in the forms of material creation and consciousness.
+They form the basis of creation and our realisations.
+This interconnectedness allows us to grasp the meaning and significance of creation and consciousness.
+However, it also often leads us into great confusion, which spontaneously presents itself in a dream.

 I am asked by a superior to travel to the capital of Switzerland to learn arithmetic and writing in the first class.
 I tell him that I already know both.
 He does not accept this and sends me off.
 I leave by car, but soon lose my direction.
 I keep travelling around and asking people for directions to the city.
 But I keep getting lost and this almost drives me to despair after driving around for hours.
 Finally I stop at a parking place and get out.
 When someone passes by me, I ask him, "Where am I, anyway?"
 His answer: "In Yugoslavia."
 At that point I was completely confused.